-Starting a virtual assistant business comes with a lot of decisions to make.
-One of those decisions is probably, “How should I price my virtual assistant services?”
+Starting a virtual assistant business comes with a lot of decisions to make like how to price your virtual assistant packages.

 Should I offer virtual assistant packages for a monthly fee based on a project price, or should I stick to the hourly pricing model?

-In this post, we are going to break down these two pricing models that are common ways to price your services when you want to start virtual pricing.
+In this post, we are going to break down these two pricing models that are common ways to price your services when you want to create your virtual assistant packages.

-We will discuss the basics of each virtual assistant pricing model, and what the pros and cons are of each.
-Plus, what criteria you can use to help you decide whether virtual assistant project packages or hourly pricing is better for you?
+We will discuss the virtual assistant packages based on project vs. hourly pricing, and what the pros and cons are of each.
+Plus, what criteria you can use to help you decide which is the right one for your business?

 Virtual Assistant Packages